strategicdata/pmhc-mds-spec/doc/user-documentation/users.rst

 4. Click the blue 'Invite' button.
 5. You will receive confirmation that the roles have been added to the existing user.
+6. You will need to notify the user that they have been added to the organisation and confirm their authorised roles.
+The system will not automatically do this.

-   The user will receive notification that they have been granted these additional roles as the relevant organisation.
+..
+6. The user will receive notification that they have been granted these additional roles at the relevant organisation.

 .. _accepting-invitation: